slviajero/tinybasic/MANUAL.md

 ### LOG and EXP

-LOG is the natural logarithm and EXP the exponantial function.
+LOG is the natural logarithm and EXP the exponential function.

 Tutorial: stir.bas